-Mom’s wilted lettuce salad is something that my family looked forward to each spring.
+Mom learned how to make wilted lettuce salad before she started a family.
+It is something that my family looked forward to each spring.
 After living through the cold winter in Ohio and eating canned vegetables all winter, we couldn’t wait for the leaf lettuce to pop through the soil in our garden.
 Dad’s saying was that we eat what we grow; that meant in the winter we had canned vegetables.

 By spring we all were anxious to get the first fresh vegetables from the garden; leaf lettuce, green onions and radishes.
-Of course, those three vegetables combined to make a great fresh salad but Moms wilted lettuce salad was the best.
+Of course, those three vegetables combined to make a great fresh salad but nothing compared to the way Mom learned how to make the wilted lettuce salad; it was the best.
 I never knew of anyone who made this salad and especially like Mom did.

-Mom’s wilted lettuce salad recipe was always made with leaf lettuce; not head lettuce.
+The way Mom learned how to make a wilted lettuce salad recipe was always with leaf lettuce; not head lettuce.
 I must admit sometimes I got hungry for a good toss salad made with head lettuce.
 We only grew leaf lettuce so like I said, Dad’s saying was “We eat what we grow” and that was leaf lettuce.
 Although I loved going to my sister’s house when she fixed head lettuce salads, nothing could beat Mom’s wilted lettuce salad with fresh leaf lettuce.

 Leaf lettuce comes up very early in the spring.
 It is very tender and flavorful.
 Dad always planted a long row of this lettuce.
 He might cut about a foot long spot from the row; that spot would grow again.
 By the time we cut the whole row, we could start at the beginning again.
 We had lettuce from our garden all summer long.
 If you let it grow without cutting, it will get old and tough.